Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Technical Innovations

-This continuous extension of BLA facilitates differentiability and enables flexible adjustment of activation decay.
+This differentiabile formulation allsow fine-grained control of activation decay dynamics.
 Here, $\lambda$ represents the forgetting-rate coefficient, $t$ is the elapsed time since the most recent retrieval, and \textit{offset} denotes the minimum activation threshold, modeling the residual trace of human memory.
 The denominator accumulates the historical retention contributions of all past retrievals.
-By jointly considering both ``current freshness'' and long-term usage frequency, this model provides a stable yet adjustable activation framework.
+By jointly considering both recent effects (short-term freshness) and frequency effects (long-term reinforcement), this activation model provides a stable yet adaptive estimation of memory strength.

-Combining these two modeling approaches, Memory Bear achieves a dynamic estimation of activation strength for each memory unit.
+Together, these formulations enable Memory Bear to maintain a continuously updated activation score for each memory unit.

-\paragraph{Forgetting Mechanism.} During system operation, when activation falls below a threshold, the memory enters a ``pending-forget'' state.
-Based on task context and relevance, the system selectively weakens or compresses edge connections.
-This mechanism supports the consolidation of knowledge structures (e.g., stable long-term memories) while maintaining flexibility for new information, enabling a form of human-like ``intelligent forgetting.''
+\paragraph{Forgetting Mechanism.} During system operation, when a memory unit's activation score falls below a predefined threshold, it transitions into a ``pending-forget'' state.
+Depending on task relevance and contextual importance, the system selectively weakens or compresses edge connections.
+This mechanism supports both structural consolidation-preserving stable long-term knowledge-and adaptive flexibility for incorporating new information.
+By regulating memory retention through activation dynamics rather than rigid deletion rules, Memory Bear implements a form of human-like ``intelligent forgetting.''